awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

         If you choose **HSM**, choose values from **HSM Connection** and **HSM Client Certificate**\.
 These values are required for Amazon Redshift and the HSM to form a trusted connection over which the cluster key can be passed\.
 The HSM connection and client certificate must be set up in Amazon Redshift before you launch a cluster\.
 For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift Using Hardware Security Modules](working-with-db-encryption.md#working-with-HSM)\.

    1. For **Configure Networking Options**, you configure whether to launch your cluster in a virtual private cloud \(VPC\) or outside a VPC\.
 The option you choose affects the additional options available in this section\.
-Amazon Redshift uses the EC2\-Classic and EC2\-VPC platforms to launch clusters\.
+Amazon Redshift uses the EC2\-VPC and EC2\-Classic platforms to launch clusters\.
 Your AWS account determines which platform or platforms are available to you for your cluster\.
 For more information, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 **Choose a VPC**
-To launch your cluster in a virtual private cloud \(VPC\), choose the VPC you want to use\.
+      + To launch your cluster in a virtual private cloud \(VPC\), choose the VPC you want to use\.
 You must have at least one Amazon Redshift subnet group set up to use VPCs\.
 For more information, see [Amazon Redshift Cluster Subnet Groups](working-with-cluster-subnet-groups.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-networking-vpc.png)
-To launch your cluster outside a VPC, choose **Not in VPC**\.
+      + To launch your cluster outside a VPC, choose **Not in VPC**\.
 This option is available only to AWS accounts that support the EC2\-Classic platform\.
 Otherwise, you must launch your cluster in a VPC\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-clusters-launch-addl-config-networking-no-vpc.png)
 **Cluster Subnet Group**
  Select the Amazon Redshift subnet group in which to launch the cluster\.